 For classes at a recording studio, deposits may be non-refundable, depending upon the cost of the studio.
 For many of my classes, I ask for payment at the end of a class to ensure that everyone is satisfied first.
 My primary work in commercial and industrials – both on-camera and in voiceovers — will sometimes force a schedule change with classes or coaching sessions.
 I apologize in advance for the occasional inconvenience of a postponement.
 In the same way, I expect that my students’ jobs or auditions will take priority over our sessions.
 (If you book a gig or an audition, by all means take it!
 Schedule changes are a reality of this business – payment at the end of a session makes it easier.

 Where do you teach your classes?

 Locations vary.
-Minneapolis and the near suburbs are most common.
+Most of my VO classes are currently offered at Undertone Music in Minneapolis.
+On-camera classes will vary — Minneapolis and the near suburbs are most common.
 I can also come to your location, depending upon distance and availability.

 How much do you charge for coaching?

 For on-camera and voiceover coaching, my rate is $100 per hour.
 (See “Money back guarantee” above.)

 This rate would be the same for private coaching or a class.
 For example, if you gather a group of four actors for a session, you would split that hourly rate among the four actors.
 Thus, a two-hour class would cost each person $25 per hour, for a total of $50 per person.
 If you arrange all the logistics for a class (coordinating students and schedule), discounts are available.

 I recommend small group work over private work for most on-camera and voiceover classes.
 There are “aha” moments that happen when observing another actor working through similar concepts.
 I’m happy to coach privately, as my schedule allows.